bakler5/fantasy-football-metrics-weekly-report/README.md

           4. Assuming the above went as expected, the application should now generate a report for your Yahoo fantasy league for the selected NFL week.

-4. When you are *done* using the report app, it is recommended that you *shut down* the Docker container in which it is running.
-You can do so by running:
+3. Optional persistent container workflow:

+    ```bash
+    docker compose up -d
+    docker compose exec app python main.py -d
+    ```

+4. When you are done, shut down the container (if using the persistent workflow):

     ```bash
     docker compose down